Spirit & Place

 IU School of Liberal Arts/IUPUI

-at IUPUI, manages Spirit & Place on behalf of the community with the guidance of an Advisory Board, Steering Committee, and many
+at IUPUI, manages Spirit & Place on behalf of the community with the guidance of a Steering Committee, and the help of many community volunteers.

 How and when did the Spirit & Place Festival begin?